ggonnella/fastsubtrees/docs/CLI.md

 To hide the node IDs when attributes are printed, use the option ``--attributes-only``.
-In this case, only nodes for which some attribute value exists are shown, unless the option ``--show-none`` is used.
+In this case, only nodes for which some attribute value exists are shown, unless the option ``--missing`` is used.